 Cash Flow Matching

-These methods help businesses maintain predictable financial obligations, even when monetary policies shift globally.
+These methods help businesses maintain predictable financial obligations even when monetary policies shift globally.

 - Market trends